deltachat/deltachat-pages/en/help.md

 password is stored only on your device.
 The password is only transmitted to your E-Mail provider (when you login), which has access to your mails anyway.

-If you use an E-Mail provider with OAuth2 support like gmail.com or yandex.ru, there is no need to store your password on the device.
-In this case, only an access token is used.

 As Delta Chat is Open Source, you can check the [Source Code](https://github.com/deltachat/deltachat-core-rust/blob/master/src/login_param.rs) if you want to verify that your credentials are handled securely.
 We are happy